somphene/somphene.github.io/log/_posts/2020-05-29-01-symmetry-nodal-geometry.md

 I would like to propose a slight change in the symbols used to denote these.
 First, I would like to smoothen (mollify) the edges of the Traingles used.
 I would like to denote Gradient by a lower smooth traingle and the Divergence by an upper smooth triangle.
 Their composition in the order: Gradient followed by Divergence which is (Divergence of Gradient) gives Identity which is named the Laplacian.
 I would like to use the placing of lower smooth traingle (Gradient) and upper smooth traingle (Divergence) to meet at their vertex and form $$8$$ as the Symbol for the Laplacian (Identity).
 This is identified as an Equilibrium Cone (reminds of an hourglass).
 It is rotated $$\infty$$ (reflection of horzontal about equiaxis between vertical and horizontal) so as to Identify with Elliptic Regularity as a Fundamental Law arising from the Cyclic Identification of Gradient and Divergence.
 The meeting point of the two smooth triangles is the node (Fundamental Origin).
 Both $$\sin$$ and $$\cos$$ emerge as solutions to the Laplace Eigenvalue Equation  Letting the

+### Fourier Transform

+Gaussian is Identity of Fourier Transform.